OpenDSA/OpenDSA/RST/en/Design/DesignPatterns.rst

 that we intend to perform on the tree.
 A better approach would be to write a generic traversal function, and pass in the activity to be performed at each node.
-This organization constitutes the :term:`visitor design pattern`.
+This organization constitutes the :term:`visitor` design pattern.
 The visitor design pattern can also be used in :ref:`Graph Traversal <traversal> <GraphTraversal>`.